Scholarcy Library Terms of Service

 12.1 You acknowledge and agree that we and/or our licensors own all intellectual property rights in the Service and associated documentation.
 Except as expressly stated herein, the Agreement does not grant you any rights to, under or in, any patents, copyright, database right, trade secrets, trade names, trade marks (whether registered or unregistered), or any other rights or licences in respect of the Service or such documentation.

-12.2 We hereby grant you a perpetual, non-assignable and free licence over the Structured Content for your personal use.
-You shall not copy, distribute or make available Structured Content for commercial purposes.
+12.2 We hereby grant you a perpetual, non-assignable and royalty-free licence over the Scholarcy Results for your personal use.
+You shall not copy, distribute or make available Scholarcy Results for commercial purposes.
+Your use of the Verbatim Content will be on and subject to the licence terms attached to such Verbatim Content.

 12.3 You shall defend, indemnify and hold us harmless against claims, actions, proceedings, losses, damages, expenses and costs (including without limitation court costs and reasonable legal fees) arising out of or in connection with your use of the Service provided that: